 What this page will not claim

 This page will not claim that applying despite a missing requirement creates interviews, employment, salary, or a fixed timeline.
-It will not turn sampled posting language into representative demand.
+It will not turn sampled public posting language into representative demand.
 It will not claim a certification, project, or keyword match compensates for every hard gate.

 The honest bottom line: apply when your proof matches the work, not when you can copy the words.